 Key Verse related to Irenaeus of Lyon

 “He [Jesus] fought and conquered.
-On the one hand, he was a man who struggled for his fathers and through his obedience canceled their disobedience.
-On the other hand, he bound the strong one and freed the weak, and bestowed salvation on his handiwork by abolishing sin.
+On the one hand, he was a man who struggled for his fathers and, through his obedience, canceled their disobedience.
+On the other hand, he bound the strong, freed the weak, and bestowed salvation on his handiwork by abolishing sin.

-For he is our compassionate and merciful Lord who loves mankind… Again, had it not been God who bestowed salvation we would not possess it securely.”
+For he is our compassionate and merciful Lord who loves humanity… Again, had God not bestowed salvation, we would not possess it securely.”

 What did Irenaeus argue?

-Saint Irenaeus the Martyr is mentioned as a martyr of the faith, although there is no evidence as to how he died, probably shortly after entering the third century.
+Saint Irenaeus the Martyr is mentioned as a martyr of the faith, although there is no evidence of how he died, probably shortly after entering the third century.

 - “Adversus Haereses”

-The words of Irenaeus of Lyon the incarnation reveal this mystery brightly even portraying the words of Isaiah who sees prophetically: A swamp shall come forth from the stem of Jesse and a Lastar from his root shall give.
-And the Spirit of God will rest upon him, the spirit of wisdom and understanding, the spirit of counsel and wisdom, the spirit of knowledge and good faith.
-And the spirit of the fear of God shall fill Him.
+The words of Irenaeus of Lyon the incarnation reveal this mystery, even portraying the words of Isaiah, who sees prophetically: A swamp shall come forth from the stem of Jesse, and a Lastar from his root shall give.
+And the Spirit of God will rest upon him, the spirit of wisdom and understanding, counsel and learning, knowledge and good faith.
+And the heart of the fear of God shall fill Him.

 When did Irenaeus of Lyons write Against Heresies?

-The devil, when he saw that his power had been destroyed by the Cross and Resurrection of Jesus Christ, began to fight against the Church by a new method, the method of falsification.
-The word heresy is mentioned in the New Testament and is the Greek word hairesis, which can be translated as election, or grouping.
+When he saw that his power had been destroyed by the Cross and the Resurrection n of Jesus Christ, the devil began to fight against the Church by a new method, the method of falsification.
+The word heresy is mentioned in the New Testament and is the Greek word heresies, which can be translated as election, or grouping.

 Why did Irenaeus write Against Heresies?

-The cause of all heresies was from the beginning the pride of man, who desires to make innovations.
-The proud man cannot bear to follow the Tradition of the Church, thinking that he can better interpret Holy Scripture.
+From the beginning, the cause of all heresies was the pride of man, who desires to make innovations.
+The proud man cannot bear to follow the Tradition of the Church, thinking he can better interpret Holy Scripture.
 And so, cutting and hanging, denying and adding, he makes religion to suit himself.